angrykoala/wendigo/README.md

 ```

 Optionally a selector can be passed as first argument to only click elements under the given selector.

+**check(selector)**
+Checks the first element matching given selector.
+Setting its checked property to true.

+**uncheck(selector)**
+Unchecks the first element matching given selector.
+Setting its checked property to false.

 **title()**
 Returns the page title